Donders-Institute/bidscoin/docs/workflow.rst

 ::

-    usage: bidsmapper.py [-h] [-b BIDSMAP] [-t TEMPLATE] [-p PLUGINS [PLUGINS ...]] [-n SUBPREFIX] [-m SESPREFIX] [-s] [-a] [-f] [-v]
+    usage: bidsmapper.py [-h] [-b BIDSMAP] [-t TEMPLATE] [-p PLUGINS [PLUGINS ...]]
-                         sourcefolder bidsfolder
+                         [-n SUBPREFIX] [-m SESPREFIX] [-u UNZIP] [-s] [-a] [-f] sourcefolder bidsfolder

     The bidsmapper scans your source data repository to identify different data types by matching them against the run-items in the template bidsmap.
 Once a match is found, a mapping to BIDS output data types is made and the run-item is added to the study bidsmap.
 You can check and edit these generated bids-mappings to your needs with the (automatically launched) bidseditor.
     Re-run the bidsmapper whenever something was changed in your data acquisition protocol and edit the new data type to your needs (your existing bidsmap will be re-used).

     The bidsmapper uses plugins, as stored in the bidsmap['Options'], to do the actual work